StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Synchronous functions \(async Off\)

 {% hint style="info" %}
-It is advised to choose the [default async function](#async-functions-default) type when writing a new event handler function, as synchronous functions will be deprecated in a future release of StackState.
+Synchronous functions will be deprecated in a future release of StackState.
+It is advised to choose the [default async function](#async-functions-default) type when writing a new event handler function.
 {% endhint %}

 With Async set to **Off** the function will be run as synchronous.